-Is this called an MLS listing broker?
-Well, not really, but we can start to make this title a thing!
-To put it simply: the only people who can list on the MLS® are licensed real estate brokers.
+Only licensed real estate brokers can list on the MLS®.
 Brokers pay the MLS® dues/fees in order to list their properties.
 The MLS® isn’t a place where just anyone can come on a post their property.
-There are many rules and regulations with the MLS® that the Broker must abide by with each listing, so they must be sure that the listing is completely accurate and follows all MLS® restrictions.
+There are many rules and regulations with the MLS® that the Broker must abide by.
+They must ensure that the listing is completely accurate and follows all MLS® restrictions.

 We are a licensed Florida Real Estate Brokerage Corporation under license number #BK3187552 since 2009!